□ Captain T. Kirk is at a bar with his crew when someone he knows makes an appearance... □

 Jim struggled weakly against the hand that was encircling his throat, eyes bugging out as his air supply was cut off.

-Spock gazed down at the Captain, whose eyes had slipped shut, face relaxing.
-He looks asleep almost, but Spock knew that if they did not get beamed up soon, the Captain would slip into something much more infinite then sleep.
+Spock gazed down at the Captain, whos eyes had slipped shut, face relaxing.
+He look asleep almost, but Spock knew that if they did not get beamed up soon, the Captain would slip into something much more infinite then sleep.

 "Commander!
 Enterprise is beaming us up!"
 Spock looked up as Chekov ran up, communicator in hand.